enormandeau/guideseq_ibis/README.md

 ### Launching the analysis

-Launch the `guideseq_ibis` executable with the name of your configuration file as an argument, like this:
+Launch the `guideseq_ibis` executable and pass the name of your configuration file as an argument, like this:

 ```bash
 ./guideseq_ibis 02_info/guideseq_ibis_config.sh